jdavidrcamacho/artgpn/README.md

 Package to use what I called Artificial Gaussian Processes Network, written in python 3x

+Check the examples folder to learn how to use it, on it you can find somewhat detailed example using CoRoT-7 data.

 To install you just type

     python setup.py install